MidnightDreamerX17/skill20/Optional/Feats.md

 - **Enemy Category Specialization** (specific) - The character gains a bonus of +1 to all actions against the enemy category.
 - **Ethereal Curtain Cognizance** - The character can spend a full minute to try to find shortcuts in the curtain between the border and deep ethereal.
 - **Ethereal Nutriment** - The character can gain basic nutrition by breathing in the ethereal plane.
-- **Ethereal Sight** - The character can see through the deep ethereal for up to 100 seconds at a time.
+- **Ethereal Sight** - The character can see through the Deep Ethereal for up to 100 seconds at a time.
 A minute is required to recover.
+- **Ethereal Sight, Improved** (requires Ethereal Sight) - The character can see in the Ethereal Plane normally.
-- **Ethereal Tracking** - The character can track targets through the ethereal plane normally.
+- **Ethereal Tracking** - The character can track targets through the Ethereal Plane normally.
 - **Ethereal Vapor Weave** - The character can form basic images, objects, and sounds in the ethereal plane for up to an hour.
 It takes another hour to recover from this effort.
 - **Ethereal Vapor Weave, Improved** (requires Ethereal Vapor Weave) - The character does not need any time to recover from usage of *Ethereal Vapor Weave*.
-- **Expanded Knowledge** (specific) - You learn one additional psionic power, fitting within the constraints of powers that you could possibly have learned during your most recent Psionic skill improvement.
-This feat can be taken once per psionic power.
+- **Ethereal Vapor Weave, Greater** (requires Ethereal Vapor Weave, Improved) - The character can form ethereal mist from the Deep Ethereal into objects, creatures, and structures which have the strength of thick paper or cardboard.
+If these things are brought out of the Ethereal Plane, they will be affected by gravity and other forces accordingly.
 - **Focused Sunder** (requires Psionic Power skill) - You can spend 2 Psionic Power Points in order to gain a bonus of +5 to break weapons.
 - **Force of Will** - You can use Wisdom or Intelligence to save against psionics that require Strength, Constitution, or Dexterity saves.
 - **Forester** - The character gains a bonus of +4 to checks relating to forests, survival in them, and traversing through them.